NosiphiwoB/Profile/_posts/2022-02-15-Javascript.md

 We acn also create a shopping list

 # conclusion
-Today will be continuing with JS.gh
+Today will be continuing with JS.